strictdoc-project/strictdoc/docs/sphinx/source/strictdoc_01_user_guide.rst

 Web server
 ----------

-StrictDoc supports a Web-based user interface.
+StrictDoc supports a web-based user interface.
 The StrictDoc web server is launched via the ``server`` command which accepts a path to a documentation tree as a parameter.

 .. code-block:: bash